bsenyshyn/dockeransilble/README.md

   Hello-Akka Image: https://hub.docker.com/r/bsenyshyn/hello-akka/

-    - use it with docker-compose.yml and default.nginx
+    - use it with docker-compose.yml and default.conf

     - run with sudo docker-compose up

     - available at 127.0.0.1:8080